apinge/MeloTTS.cpp/README.md

 - `--bert_device`: Specifies the OpenVINO device to be used for the BERT model.
 The default device is CPU.
 - `--input_file`: Specifies the input text file to be processed.
 - `--output_file`: Specifies the output audio file to be generated.
+- `--speed`: Specifies the speed of output audio.
+The default is 1.0.
 - `--quantize`: Indicates whether to use an int8 quantized model.
 The default is false, meaning an fp16 model is used by default.
 - `--disable_bert`: Indicates whether to disable the BERT model inference.
 The default is false.
 - `--language`: Specifies the language for TTS.
 The default language is Chinese (`ZH`).